HomeArticlesGuideEmail Marketing Guide

 Step 4: Segment Your List for Relevance

-Batch-and-blast email — sending the same content to your entire list regardless of behavior or interest — consistently underperforms segmented sends.
+Batch-and-blast email, sending the same content to your entire list regardless of behavior or interest, consistently underperforms segmented sends.
 Industry benchmarks show segmented campaigns achieve open rates roughly 14% higher than unsegmented blasts.

-• Behavioral segments group subscribers by what they've actually done — purchase history, pages visited, content downloaded, engagement level (active opener vs. dormant).
+Two segmentation approaches exist, and behavioral usually wins.
+Behavioral segments group subscribers by what they've actually done: purchase history, pages visited, content downloaded, engagement level (active opener vs. dormant).
 These tend to outperform because they reflect demonstrated intent rather than assumed interest.
+Demographic segments group subscribers by who they are: location, job title, company size, age.
+They're useful for tailoring tone and offer relevance, but a weaker signal of actual purchase intent on their own.

 The most effective programs combine both: a behavioral trigger (recently viewed a pricing page, abandoned a cart, hasn't opened in 60 days) determines when to send, while demographic data determines what to say.
-Even simple segmentation — just separating your most-engaged third of subscribers from the rest — produces a measurable lift with minimal setup effort.
+Even simple segmentation, just separating your most-engaged third of subscribers from the rest, produces a measurable lift with minimal setup effort.

 Step 5: Optimize for Conversion Rate

-Getting an email opened and clicked is only valuable if the click converts into the action you actually want — a purchase, a signup, a download.
-Conversion rate optimization inside email follows a few consistent patterns:
+Getting an email opened and clicked is only valuable if the click converts into the action you actually want: a purchase, a signup, a download.
+Conversion rate optimization inside email follows a few consistent patterns.

 Track the full funnel from open to click to conversion with a Conversion Rate Calculator, broken out by segment, so you can see whether a campaign's overall conversion rate is being pulled down by one underperforming segment rather than a universal problem.